learn-co-curriculum/dsc-web-scraping-lab/README.md

 ## Retrieve Ratings

-Next, write a similar function to retrieve the star ratings on a give page.
+Next, write a similar function to retrieve the star ratings on a given page.
 Again, the function should take in the `soup` from the given html page and return a list of the star-ratings for the books.
 These star ratings should be formatted as integers.

 ```python